VirtuosoResearch/ML4RoadSafety/ml_for_road_safety/README.md

   - `--hidden_channels` specifies the hidden model width.
 - `--train_years`, `--valid_years`, and `--test_years` specifies the splitting of datasets for training, validation, and testing.

-Here is an example of bash script for training a GCN model on MA dataset below:
+Here is an example of bash script for training a GCN model on MA dataset below (dataset on the Harvard Dataset is lack of 2002~2008 records):

 ```bash
 python train.py --state_name MA --node_feature_type node2vec\